aws-samples/amazon-kinesis-analytics-streaming-etl/README.md

 To populate the Kinesis data stream, we use a Java application that replays a public dataset of historic taxi trips made in New York City into the data stream.
 Each event describes a taxi trip made in New York City and includes timestamps for the start and end of a trip, information on the boroughs the trip started and ended in, and various details on the fare of the trip.

-The Java application has already been downloaded to an Amazon Elastic Compute Cloud (Amazon EC2) instance that was provisioned by AWS CloudFormation.
+The Java application has already been downloaded to an EC2 instance that was provisioned by AWS CloudFormation.
 You just need to connect to the instance and execute the JAR file to start ingesting events into the stream.
-Follow the link of the `ConnectToInstance` output if the CloudFormation template to connect to the EC2 instance and execute the following command:
+Follow the link next to `ConnectToInstance` in the output section of the CloudFormation template to connect to the EC2 instance and execute the following command:

 ```
 $ java -jar /tmp/amazon-kinesis-replay-*.jar -noWatermark -objectPrefix artifacts/kinesis-analytics-taxi-consumer/taxi-trips-partitioned.json.lz4/dropoff_year=2018/ -speedup 3600 -streamName «Kinesis stream name»